Bitergia/bitergia-analytics-odfe-kibana/README.md

-# kibiter-od-1.12.0
+# Bitergia Analytics ODFE Kibana

-Kibiter docker files for building the image for OD 1.12.0
+Docker files for building the Bitergia Analytics Kibana image for the use in Open Distro stack (1.12.0).